Native App vs Cross Platform Development in Modern Mobile App Development

 What is Native App Development?

-One of the most excellent ways of creating applications is through native app development.
-Native app developers design for a single platform rather than being cross-platform apps that work on different mobile operating systems.
+One of the best ways to build applications is through native app development.
+Native app developers design for a single platform.
+This differs from cross-platform apps, which work on different mobile operating systems.

 In other words, building native apps is a development process in which mobile applications are customized and committed solely to an Android or iOS platform.

-Because the software program is precise to a platform, native apps provide an outstanding user experience.
-However, selecting a native development method requires more time and effort and involves higher costs as the code for Android and iOS must be developed individually.
+Native apps provide a great user experience because they’re built for one platform.
+But a native development method takes more time and costs more.
+Each version for Android and iOS must be developed individually.

 Native apps are preferred over cross-platform and hybrid app development because of their smart performance.
 They operate and load faster throughout the systems and have fewer bugs overall.